yt-project/yt/doc/source/examining/loading_data.rst

       fields = [ "Potential,f", "Potential-old,f", "x-acceleration,f", "y-acceleration,f", "z-acceleration,f" ]

    Importantly, the order of the fields should match the order in which they are written in the RAMSES output files. yt will also assume that each entry is formed of a field name followed by its type (``f`` for single precision, ``d`` for double precision), separated by a comma.
 Field names containing commas are not supported, other precisions (e.g. integers) are not supported either.
-All fields in a given file type (gravity, hydro, ...) need to have the same precision.
+Presently, all fields in a given file type (gravity, hydro, ...) need to have the same precision (e.g. all single-precision or all double-precision), combinations are not supported.
+Internally, yt will convert all data into double-precisoin floats, but this will allow it to read the data correctly from file.

 3. New RAMSES way.
 Recent versions of RAMSES automatically write in their output an ``hydro_file_descriptor.txt`` file that gives information about which field is where.
 If you wish, you can simply create such a file in the folder containing the ``info_xxxxx.txt`` file